thisHermit/nlp_project/README.md

 ### Paraphrase Type Detection

-- All experiments for this task are evaulated using MCC.
+- All experiments for this task are evaluated using MCC.
-- Early stoppping is used within all experiments to use the model with the best Validation MCC.
+- Early stopping is used within all experiments to use the model with the best Validation MCC.
 - A train val split of 0.9 was used (since the dataset is not very large).
 - The default loss function is BCEWithLogitsLoss unless mentioned otherwise
 - All accuracy graphs begin at 0.7 (ie 70% accuracy).
 - The hyper-parameters chosen are the same for all the experiments.
-The reasoning for their values is discussed [here](#hyperparameter-optimization) and also justified by Hyper parameter optimisation using Optuna in Experiment number 7.
+The reasoning for their values is discussed [here](#hyperparameter-optimization) and also justified by Hyper parameter optimization using Optuna in Experiment number 7.

 <details>
 <summary><h4>Experiment 1: 2 layers with lr scheduler (not included)</h4></summary>